shivansh023023/SageDB/DOCUMENTATION.md

 ---

-## 4. Future Work (What's Left)
+## 4. Future Work (What's Left to Implement)

 While the core is functional, several enhancements would make SageDB production-ready:

+### High Priority
+1. **Multi-hop Reasoning Path**: Return the "path" of reasoning showing how the system traversed from query to result (e.g., "Query → Node A → Node B → Result").
+Currently, we score based on proximity but don't expose the traversal path.

+2. **Relationship Filtering**: Allow users to filter search results by edge types (e.g., "show only `is_a` relationships").
+The scoring infrastructure exists, filtering UI/API does not.

+3. **Dockerization**: Containerize the application for easier deployment and evaluation.

+### Medium Priority
-1.  **Persistent Graph Storage**: Currently, the graph is rebuilt or loaded from a pickle file.
-A more robust disk-based graph format would be better for scale.
+4. **Persistent Graph Storage**: Currently, the graph is rebuilt from SQLite or loaded from a pickle file.
+A more robust disk-based graph format (e.g., GraphML) would be better for scale.

-2.  **Advanced Graph Algorithms**: Implementing PageRank or HITS for better centrality scoring.
+5. **Advanced Centrality Algorithms**: Replace simple Degree Centrality with PageRank or HITS for better importance scoring.

-3.  **Multi-hop Reasoning**: The current search finds nodes but doesn't explicitly return the "path" of reasoning.
-Adding a "reasoning path" to the response would be a key feature.
+6. **FAISS Index Upgrade**: Switch from `IndexFlatIP` (O(N) brute-force) to `IndexHNSW` (O(log N) approximate) for scalability beyond 100K nodes.

+### Low Priority
-4.  **Schema Enforcement**: The current system is schema-less.
-Adding optional schema validation for node types and edge relations.
+7. **Schema Enforcement**: Optional schema validation for node types and allowed edge relations.

-5.  **Dockerization**: Containerizing the application for easier deployment.
+8. **CLI Tool**: Command-line interface for scripted querying.

+9. **Streaming Ingestion**: Batch ingestion API for large datasets.

 ---